QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 I imagine most of you will have heard of D3 already, but for those of you who haven't, D3 is a powerful javascript library for binding data sets to a Document Object Model (DOM).
 It makes it easier to create good-looking visualisations of your data, and facilitates advanced features such as interactivity or transitions.

 In this example, we shall display a line chart showing the rate of Wikipedia updates over time.
-We shall annotate the chart when new users are created, and we shall display text below the chart showing the subject of Wikipedia edits.
+We shall display some text below the chart showing when new users are created, and we shall display text below the chart showing the subject of the latest Wikipedia edits.

 First, we shall update our HTML page to contain an SVG element.
 We shall use this to display our chart and text.